-Reference checks are an imperative part of the recruitment process, says Manisha Maligaspe, Oceania Transaction Advisory Services Recruitment Lead for EY.
+Reference checks are an important part of the recruitment process, says Manisha Maligaspe, Student Programs Leader (ANZ) at Amazon.
 “Genuine reference checking is about whether the candidate actually worked at the place they said they did and carried out the tasks they said they were doing,” she says.
 “Essentially, it’s a means of verifying the candidate’s skills and experiences they represented in their resume and throughout the assessment process and interviews.”

 While reference checks can be time consuming, thoroughly checking out a candidate before you offer them a position is likely to save you time in the long run and potentially avoid any issues later on.